 Owning an outdoor fireplace can be a wonderful treat when the weather begins to warm up enough to be outside during the evenings.
-Whether you enjoy using the fireplace with your family or you like to throw large parties with all of your loved ones invited, it’s important that you take special care when children are around.
+Whether you enjoy using the fireplace with your family or you like to throw large parties with all of your loved ones invited, you must take special care when children are around.

 Taking care of your fireplace with the following tips will help reduce the chance of a fire.